-You can input unicode characters by name, hex code, recently used and even an editable favorites list.
+You can input Unicode characters by name, hex code, recently used and even an

-In Code mode, you enter a unicode character by typing in the hex code for the
+In Code mode, you enter a Unicode character by typing in the hex

-character and pressing enter, for example, type in
+code for the character and pressing Enter.
+For example, type in

-The up and down arrow keys can be used to choose the previous and next unicode
+The Up and Down arrow keys can be used to choose the previous and

-You can switch between modes using either the function keys or by pressing Ctrl+[ and Ctrl+] or by pressing Ctrl+Tab and Ctrl+Shift+Tab.
+You can switch between modes using either the keys F1 … F4 or Ctrl+1 … Ctrl+4 or by pressing Ctrl+[ and Ctrl+] or by pressing Ctrl+Tab and Ctrl+Shift+Tab.

 kitty +kitten unicode_input [options]